A Survey on Large Language Model Acceleration based on KV Cache Management: Introduction

 On the other hand, some surveys focus on more specialized aspects for LLM acceleration.
-For example, Zhu et al.\cite{zhu2023survey}, Park et al.\cite{park2024comprehensive}, Wang et al.\cite{wang2024model}, and Tang et al.\cite{tang2024survey} focus on model compression as a key aspect of model-level optimization.
-Similarly, Kachris et al.\cite{kachris2024survey} examine hardware acceleration strategies tailored for LLMs, while Xu et al.\cite{xu2023parameter} investigate parameter-efficient tuning approaches.
-Albalak et al.\cite{albalak2024survey} discuss data selection strategies to enhance the efficiency of LLM training, and Xia et al.\cite{xia2024unlocking} highlight collaborative techniques, such as speculative decoding~\cite{leviathan2023fast,kim2024speculative}, to accelerate model inference.
-Li et al.~\cite{li2024prompt} focus on prompt compression.
-Similar to our work, Shi et al.\cite{shi2024keep}, Li et al.\cite{li2024scbench}, and Yuan et al.~\cite{yuan2024kv} also explore the use of KV caches to accelerate LLMs.
+For example, Zhu et al.~\cite{zhu2023survey}, Park et al.~\cite{park2024comprehensive}, Wang et al.~\cite{wang2024model}, and Tang et al.~\cite{tang2024survey} focus on model compression as a key aspect of model-level optimization.
+Similarly, Kachris et al.~\cite{kachris2024survey} examines hardware acceleration strategies tailored for LLMs, while Xu et al.~\cite{xu2023parameter} investigates parameter-efficient tuning approaches.
+Albalak et al.~\cite{albalak2024survey} discusses data selection strategies to enhance the efficiency of LLM training, and Xia et al.~\cite{xia2024unlocking} highlights collaborative techniques, such as speculative decoding~\cite{leviathan2023fast,kim2024speculative}, to accelerate model inference.
+Li et al.~\cite{li2024prompt} focuses on prompt compression.
+Similar to our work, Shi et al.~\cite{shi2024keep}, Li et al.~\cite{li2024scbench}, and Yuan et al.~\cite{yuan2024kv} also explore the use of KV caches to accelerate LLMs.
 However, our survey is both complementary and more comprehensive, offering a detailed taxonomy of KV cache management for text-based and multi-modal LLMs.
-We categorize techniques across token-level, model-level, and system-level perspectives and include benchmarks for both text and multi-modal scenarios.
+We categorize techniques into token-level, model-level, and system-level perspectives and include benchmarks for both text and multi-modal scenarios.
 In particular, complementing existing KV cache surveys, we provide a detailed comparison of the differences and advantages of existing models at the token-level, model-level, and system-level.

 Specifically, this survey provides a comprehensive overview of the current state of KV cache management and its role in accelerating LLM inference.
 We begin by introducing the transformer architecture and the role of the KV cache in enabling efficient auto-regressive text generation.
 We then analyze the challenges associated with KV cache management, including its impact on computational complexity, memory usage, and real-time performance.
 Following this, we present a taxonomy of existing optimization techniques, categorizing them into token-level, model-level, and system-level optimization approaches.
 Additionally, we discuss datasets and evaluation metrics used to benchmark these techniques and provide insights into their effectiveness across various tasks and applications.